frixaco/bitgorrent/README.md

-## Simple BitTorrent client written in Go
+## Simple BitTorrent client written in Go (WIP)

 ### Goals:

 - Dive deeper into Go
-- Make something useful
+- Make something that I can use in my daily life
-- Have fun
+- Have fun learning new stuff

 ### Features:

-- `bencoded` dictionary parser
+- Parser for decoding `bencode`